 - The metric name you want to query and the value you want to retrieve

 - The defined time range for retrieving metrics

 - (Optional): The average of the metric timeslice data by using summarize

-See the following for example REST API use cases:
+See the following docs for example REST API use cases:

-- APM examples (how to retrieve metric timeslice data from New Relic APM)
+- APM examples (how to retrieve metric timeslice data from APM).

 - Infrastructure alert examples

 - Alerts examples (create alert conditions and configure notification channels, and more).